I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Open the new putty.exe from the debug directory, copy the hpdf.dll into the debug folder, Print to PDF options should now be available.

-You may also require the files ucrtbased.dll and vcruntime140d.dll if they are not already installed in windows.
+You may also require the files ucrtbased.dll and vcruntime140d.dll in the debug directory if they are not already installed in windows.

-If a visual c++ error occurs like "stream !=nullptr" when clicking "Print to PDF" its probably because the program doesnt have enough rights to write to the path - "C:\Program Files (x86)\PuTTY\print\"
+If a visual c++ error occurs simlair to "stream !=nullptr" when clicking "Print to PDF" its probably because the program doesnt have enough rights to write to the print path - "C:\Program Files (x86)\PuTTY\print\"

-link for those modified files is stored here - https://github.com/I3N0dWZm/I3N0dWZm.github.io/tree/ca0627fd5686936eea1e82cdfbb4086a7783cc9c/Putty_Print
+Link for those modified files is stored here - https://github.com/I3N0dWZm/I3N0dWZm.github.io/tree/ca0627fd5686936eea1e82cdfbb4086a7783cc9c/Putty_Print